YourePrettyGood/PIBv1_manuscript/ANALYSIS.md

 bottleneck we observe in some Near Oceanic groups ~20-30 kya after some post-Out-of-Africa growth) would be so time-intensive as to be prohibitive.
 At that point, we might as well infer our own demographic model from scratch.
+However, we did additionally run simulations with a very slightly modified
+model: We ran one simulation each with the `Nb_Papua` parameter set to 500 or 1000 instead of 243.
+These modified simulations were evaluated to see how the FDR estimates would be affected by relaxing the Papuan bottleneck in the existing model.
+Please see the modified [`catalog/HomSap/demographic_models.py`](/Analysis_Pipelines/ReviewerResponses/Simulations/demographic_models.py) for the precise code used with stdpopsim for these additional simulations (in particular, the `_papuans500_10j19()` and `_papuans1k_10j19()` functions).
+The main simulations are in directories `Sim1/` through `Sim10/`, while the additional relaxed bottleneck simulations are in directories `Sim1b/` and `Sim1c/`.

 Since our adaptive introgression detection approach is multi-pronged, these simulations allowed us to evaluate the prongs separately for FPR.
 In the case